mendix/docs/content/en/docs/refguide/modeling/pages/text-widgets/text.md

 ## 1 Introduction

-The text widget displays a text which can contain parameters if necessary.
-Every attribute is replaced with the value of this attribute.
-For example, you can show a greeting message to a user by placing a text widget in a [data view](/refguide/data-view/) and adding parameters to it.
+The text widget displays a text which can optionally contain parameters.
+A parameter can be an attribute of a context object or an [expression](/refguide/expressions/) which also have access to the surrounding context objects and their attributes.
+When used with parameters, every parameter annotation in the text is replaced with the value of their corresponding attributes or expressions.
+For example, if you want to build a page that shows some detailed information about books, you can configure a [data grid](/refguide/data-grid/) to retrieve the whole list of `Book` objects from the database.
+Then, you can place a text widget inside a [data view](/refguide/data-view/) that is configured to listen to this data grid.
+(See more in [Listen to Widget Source](/refguide/listen-to-grid-source/).)
+Finally, you can add parameters for your text widget to display information about the selected book from the data grid.

 {{< figure src="/attachments/refguide/modeling/pages/text-widgets/text/text.png" alt="Text Widget" >}}

+{{% alert color="info" %}}
 If you start typing in any empty container, Studio Pro will automatically generate a text widget to display your text.
+{{% /alert %}}

 ## 2 Properties

 An example of text properties is represented in the image below:

 {{< figure src="/attachments/refguide/modeling/pages/text-widgets/text/text-properties.png" alt="Text Properties" width="300" >}}

 Text properties consist of the following sections: